 I tried one too and it was vegan, gluten-free and pretty tasty – I might add a little honey or maple syrup for me next time.

 I stored the remaining treats in his treat jar in the fridge.
 I’ll have some for Halloween.

 Speaking of Halloween, if you live in US or Canada where legal, there is still time to enter our Trick or Treat Giveaway for a chance to win a C$50 VISA Gift Card until October 31st 5pm.

 Does your dog love pumpkin?
-Do you have a great fall or Halloween treats for your dog?
+Do you have a great fall or Halloween home made dog treat recipe?
 Let us know in the comments.